 Tresilian Bay is a small cove of rocks and some low tide sand backed by a storm bank of pebbles, which is home to plenty of driftwood and japanese knotweed.
 The bay lies within the Glamorgan Heritage Coast - a 14 mile stretch of spectacular coastline which runs from Aberthaw to Ogmore-by-Sea.
 As with most of the Glamorgan coast, the cliffs are of Blue Lias - an unstable mix of limestone and shale.
-A large white house (Tresilian House) sits in the small valley behind the beach.
-Access to the shore is from the coastal path, which runs along the back of the beach.
+A large white house (Tresilian House) sits in the small valley behind the beach, and the stream of Nant Tresilian flows along the valley and onto the shore.
+Access to the shore is from the coastal path, which runs along the shingle bank at the back of the beach.